MicrosoftDocs/biztalk-docs/his/core/appc-programmer-s-guide2.md

 manager: "anneta"
 ---
 # APPC Programmer's Guide
-This section of the [!INCLUDE[hishostintegrationserver2009](../includes/hishostintegrationserver2009-md.md)] Developer's Guide provides information about using the Advanced Program-to-Program Communications (APPC) in a distributed processing environment.
+This section of the Host Integration Server Developer's Guide provides information about using the Advanced Program-to-Program Communications (APPC) in a distributed processing environment.

  For API references and other technical information about APPC, see [APPC Programmer's Reference](./appc-programmer-s-reference1.md).